kikuomax/cdk-python-library-layer/README.md

 Not to duplicate the shared codes, I packaged them as a Python package and planned to reuse it as a Lambda layer.
 Since the package was specific to the project, I did not want to publish the package to any package repository.

-First, I have tried [`PythonLayerVersion`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda-python.PythonLayerVersion.html), but it did not work as I intended; more preceisely, I could not figure out how to achieve what I wanted to do with it.
+First, I tried [`PythonLayerVersion`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda-python.PythonLayerVersion.html), but it did not work as I intended; more preceisely, I could not figure out how to achieve what I wanted to do with it.
 As far as I looked into the [source code](https://github.com/aws/aws-cdk/tree/v1.134.0/packages/%40aws-cdk/aws-lambda-python/lib), it looked that it just downloads packages listed in `requirements.txt` and copies them under a `python` folder.
 It did not look that it handles any scripts in an `entry` folder.